-Kazuko Matsuda, M.D., Ph.D., MPH Chief Medical Officer 51 Kazuko Matsuda was appointed as our Chief Medical Officer on September 1, 2011.
+Chief Kazuko Matsuda, Medical Officer M.D., Ph.D., MPH

+Kazuko Matsuda was appointed as our Chief Medical Officer on September 1, 2011.
 Dr. Matsuda served as our Vice President of Clinical Development from April 2010 to September 2011.
 Dr. Matsuda has responsibility for all of our clinical development.
 From August 2008 to November 2009, Dr. Matsuda served as an assistant professor with the University of Southern California, Keck School of Medicine.
 From August 2005 to July 2008, Dr. Matsuda served as Clinical Fellow with the Children's Hospital Los Angeles.
 Dr. Matsuda commenced her residency in internal medicine/pediatrics at Michigan State University and completed a pediatric residency at Loma Linda University.
 Dr. Matsuda is a board certified pediatrician in both the United States and Japan.
 Dr. Matsuda holds an M.D. and Ph.D. from Sapporo Medical University School of Medicine and an MPH from Harvard University, School of Public Health.

 Geoffrey O'Brien, J.D./M.B.A.
+Vice 49 President

-Vice President 48 Geoffrey O'Brien was promoted to Vice President in October 2013, having previously served as our Senior Director, Business Development and Strategic Planning since 2012, and as Director, Business Development since 2009.
+Geoffrey O'Brien was promoted to Vice President in October 2013, having previously served as our Senior Director, Business Development and Strategic Planning since 2012, and as Director, Business Development since 2009.
 Prior to joining us, Mr. O'Brien was an equity research analyst covering pharmaceutical and biotechnology companies at several investment banks including UBS Securities, Nomura Securities, and Punk Ziegel, working at the Vice President level from 2004 to 2008.
 He was also a healthcare investment banker at Donaldson, Lufkin & Jenrette/Credit Suisse First Boston.
 Prior to graduate school, he worked on the successful development of a biotechnology product at The Liposome Company.
-Mr. O'Brien received a B.S. in chemistry, cum laude , from the University of Delaware and completed his J.D. and M.B.A. simultaneously at Vanderbilt Law School and Owen Graduate School of Management at Vanderbilt University.
-Ryan Selhorn Chief Financial Officer 35 Ryan Selhorn of Signature Analytics San Diego, LLC, an accounting services firm, was appointed to serve as Chief Financial Officer on March 31, 2016.
-Mr. Selhorn joined the accounting services firm of Signature Analytics San Diego LLC as the Vice President Operations in July 2013 after spending 10 years with Grant Thornton LLP, most recently as a Senior Manager in the audit practice and then in the national Mergers and Acquisitions Group.
-He has experience working with both public and private companies in many industries including life sciences, biotech, and medical devices.
-Mr. Selhorn received his Bachelor's degree in accounting and finance from Georgetown University.
+Mr. O'Brien received a B.S. in chemistry, cum laude, from the University of Delaware and completed his J.D. and M.B.A. simultaneously at Vanderbilt Law School and Owen Graduate School of Management at Vanderbilt University.